hedera-dev/hedera-dev-course-101/template-gradedAssessment/README.md

 git init
 ```

-Copy this subdirectory into your repo for assessments submissions,
+Copy this subdirectory into your repo for assessment submissions,
 like so:

 ```shell